stigtsp/age-plugin-tpm/README.md

 The identity format and technical details might change between iterations.
 Consider this plugin experimental.

-Insteal of utilizing the TPM directly, you can use `--swtpm` or `export AGE_PLUGIN_TPM_SWTPM=1` to create a identity backed by [swtpm](https://github.com/stefanberger/swtpm) which will be stored under `/var/tmp/age-plugin-tpm`.
+Instead of utilizing the TPM directly, you can use `--swtpm` or `export AGE_PLUGIN_TPM_SWTPM=1` to create a identity backed by [swtpm](https://github.com/stefanberger/swtpm) which will be stored under `/var/tmp/age-plugin-tpm`.